What Is NNN Rent? A Dollar-by-Dollar Breakdown of Triple Net Charges

 For landlords, NNN rent provides two things: predictable net income (base rent is relatively fixed) and inflation protection (rising operating costs pass through to tenants).
 The risk is reconciliation disputes and tenant defaults on NNN obligations.

 For tenants, NNN rent means transparency.
 You can see what you're paying for, verify the math, and exercise audit rights if something looks wrong.
-The risk is exposure to uncontrolled cost increases — which is why CAM caps and robust exclusion lists matter.
+The risk is exposure to uncontrolled cost increases, which is why CAM caps and specific exclusion lists matter.

 See also: triple net lease explained for the full reconciliation framework, and what does NNN mean in lease for a plain-language breakdown of each component.